 The overwhelming majority of states give adult consumers the option to purchase their favorite distilled spirits any day of the week they choose, but six states still prohibit the retail sale of distilled spirits bottles on Sundays.
 Removing the ban on seven-day sales will promote a free market, increases consumer convenience, and allow local businesses to make their own decisions about when to open or close their stores.

-There are over 5,000 brands of distilled spirits on the market in the United States, with hundreds of new brands entering the market each year.
-Tastings -small samples of distilled spirits- are an extremely effective way to encourage adult consumers to “try before you buy,” compare, and ultimately choose, new products.
+There are more than 5,000 brands of distilled spirits on the market in the United States, with hundreds of new brands entering the market each year.
+Tastings -small samples of distilled spirits- are an extremely effective way to encourage adult consumers to “try before you buy,” compare, and ultimately choose new products.
 Learning more about the numerous types and brands of distilled spirits products is an important way to market new products before consumers are interested in paying for a full-sized premium product.

-- 42 states allow tastings in bars and restaurants and 41 states allow tastings in retail stores that sell spirits for off-premise consumption.
-Also, 37 states allow consumer spirits tastings at both on- and off-premise establishments.
+Forty-eight states allow some form of distilled spirits tastings, 42 allow tastings in bars and restaurants, and 45 states allow tastings in retail stores that sell spirits for off-premise consumption.
+Also, 39 states allow consumer spirits tastings at both on- and off-premise establishments.